D. Env in Environmental Science and Engineering

 Courses selected to provide depth in one area for students whose previous degrees emphasized disciplinary breadth or to provide additional courses in an area related to a student’s goals within environmental science and engineering.
 Elective courses will be selected in consultation with the student’s academic adviser

 Environmental Science and Engineering Seminar.

-- While completing core and elective requirements, full-time students must attend the equivalent of two quarters of weekly seminars in the general area of environmental science and engineering, either by enrolling in a seminar course or attending 16 separate departmental seminars each year.
+- First and second year students attend the equivalent of two quarters of weekly seminars in the general area of environmental science and engineering, either by enrolling in a seminar course or attending 16 separate departmental seminars each year.

 - During their second year students enroll in three quarters of ENV 400.

 Credit for Prior Work

 Entering Environmental Science and Engineering students may already have completed some of the required courses in their undergraduate and graduate work.
 Three of the 11 core courses can be waived based on prior coursework.
 Any other course requirement satisfied by previous work must be replaced with an elective in any field of environmental science and engineering that is pertinent to the goals of the student.
 Thus, a minimum of 12 core and elective courses must be completed after admission to the program.
 A minimum of 10 core and elective courses must be taken at UCLA or another University of California campus.